-• State Action: Delineation, preservation, and creation of important movement corridors is needed to maintain and facilitate critical gene flow between sub-groups and meta-populations.
+State Action: Delineation, preservation, and creation of important movement corridors is needed to maintain and facilitate critical gene flow between sub-groups and metapopulations.

-- GPS Collars are still in the field collecting data so results are preliminary.
+- GPS collars are still in the field collecting data, so results are preliminary.
 Over the course of the study nine animals have died.
-Of those, two females and one juvenile male were killed on Highway 152, - A gross assessment of home ranges show a difference between elk that use the west side of the reservoir versus elk using areas near Highway 152 and Interstate 5. - Forty-three GPS collars have been deployed on elk in different sub-groups inhabiting the San Luis Reservoir area.
+Of those, two females and one juvenile male were killed on Highway 152. - A gross assessment of home ranges shows a difference between elk that use the west side of the reservoir versus elk using areas near Highway 152 and Interstate 5. - Forty-three GPS collars have been deployed on elk in different sub-groups inhabiting the San Luis Reservoir area.
 The collar data will supply detailed movement data to assess barriers, habitat usage, and provide a robust population estimate and sightability correction model.
-A detailed analysis with a focus on migration and stopovers is needed once the data collection phase is completed. - CDFW has been working to improve communication with the Caltrans to increase planning and mitigation of road projects in impacted areas. - CDFW has been coordinating with California State Parks regarding habitat restoration projects on State Parks lands. - CDFW has been working with the Santa Clara Open Space Authority and Pathways for Wildlife to implement the Highway 152 permeability study, which is aimed at assessing impacts from the highway on wildlife species. - CDFW has been providing information to the High-Speed Rail Authority on elk biology and preliminary movement data to reduce or eliminate impacts to elk and improve public safety. - BLM actively manages habitats for Tule elk in the Hernandez Valley, including yellow starthistle (Centaurea solstitialis) control in partnership with RMEF.
+A detailed analysis with a focus on migration and stopovers is needed once the data collection phase is completed. - CDFW has been working to improve communication with the Caltrans to increase planning and mitigation of road projects in impacted areas.

+- CDFW has been coordinating with California State Parks regarding habitat restoration projects on State Parks lands. - CDFW has been working with the Santa Clara Open Space Authority and Pathways for Wildlife to implement the Highway 152 permeability study, which is aimed at assessing impacts from the highway on wildlife species. - CDFW has been providing information to the High-Speed Rail Authority on elk biology and preliminary movement data to reduce or eliminate impacts to elk and improve public safety.